IDS6145-Fall2019/assignment1-anecaise/README.md

 * Subway systems in major cities experience severe congestion at rush hour
 * One possibility to alleviate this congestion is to increase the throughput of subway escalators, which will in turn decrease transit time of riders
+* We want to test whether increasing the escalator speeds will signifcantly impact riders' transit times
 * The current project will construct a model that allows us to compare transit time of riders with escalator speeds set between .4 m/s and .8 m/s (standard configurations)
-* Transit time will be measured from the time a pedestrian is waiting at the bottom landing plate of an escalator to the time they exit at the upper landing plate
+* Transit time will be measured from the time that a pedestrian is waiting at the bottom landing plate of an escalator to the time they exit at the upper landing plate
-* A 10% decrease in transit time from baseline will be considered a significant change
+* A 10% decrease in transit time from current escalator configurations will be considered a significant change that warrants increasing escalator speed
 * The modeled will focus on an exit-only escalator (ignoring bidirectional entrances)
 * Pedestrians will not be allowed to walk up the escalator, but may occupy the steps non-uniformly (1 or 2 persons per step)
-* Travelers will arrive in blocks to emulate the arrival of trains at scheduled periods
+* It is assumed that riders will arrive in blocks at rates directly correlated to train arrival at the platform

 ## (Part 1.2) Subway (My Problem) Model *(10%)*
 (remove: add a high-level overview of your model, the part below should link to the model directory markdown files)